 So, the code that is executed here is responsible for moving the content of the R12 register into a variable on the stack, and then switching back to the 32-bit mode.
 This is done for the purpose of getting 64bit Thread Environment Block (TEB), from which next we fetch the 64-bit Process Environment Block (PEB) —check the analogical code.

 The 64-bit PEB is used as a starting point to search the 64-bit version of NTDLL.
 This part is implemented in a casual way (a “vanilla” implementation of this technique can be found here) using a pointer to the loaded libraries that is one of the fields in the PEB structure.
-So, from PEB we get a field called Ldr:
+So, from PEB we get a field called Ldr

-Ldr is a structure of the type _PEB_LDR_DATA.
-It contains an entry called
+Ldr is a structure of the type _PEB_LDR_DATA

 InMemoryOrderModuleList

-This list contains all the loaded DLLs that are present in the memory of the examined process.
+: This list contains all the loaded DLLs that are present in the memory of the examined process.
 We browse through this list until we find the DLL of our interest that, in this case, is NTDLL.
-This is exactly what the mentioned function get_ntdll does.
-In order to find the appropriate name, it calls the following function—denoted as
+This is exactly what the mentioned function get_ntdll

 is_ntdll_lib

 —that checks the name of the library character-by-character and compares it with ntdll.dll.
 It is an equivalent of this code.
+If the name matches, the address to the library is returned in a pair of registers:

 Once we found NTDLL, we just needed to fetch addresses of the appropriate functions.
 We did this by browsing the exports table of the DLL: